-Seascape for Notes is a modern archiving tool specifically built for Notes/Domino.
+Seascape for Notes is a modern archiving tool specifically built for IBM Notes/Domino.
 Thanks to open standards, Seascape produces a complete archive available for years and decades to come: it saves your views, documents, rendering, hierarchies, links, and files.

 Not only does such an archiving tool help in application retirement, it can also aid in the following processes:

 - Off-loading inactive data from databases that are still in use, for performance gains.

 - Preserving all historical data before the migration process, so you can migrate only the data that will be actively used.

 - Accelerating application modernization, by freeing developers from taking care of old application architecture, including the underlying data structure.
 The archiving tool takes care that all Notes data is saved in a meaningful way outside of Notes and Domino.